 The proposed project must comply with federal and state regulations for protecting and managing threatened and endangered fish, wildlife, and plant species.
 The Endangered Species Act of 1973 (ESA) affords protection for federally listed threatened and endangered species and, where designated, critical habitat for these species.
 In general, the ESA protects both the species and the habitat.
-Details concerning state endangered or threatened animal species are contained in Chapters 67 and 68 of the Texas Parks and

-Wildlife Code and Sections 65.171 - 65.176 of Title 31 of the TAC.
+Details concerning state endangered or threatened animal species are contained in Chapters 67 and 68 of the Texas Parks and Wildlife Code and Sections 65.171 - 65.176 of Title 31 of the TAC.
 Details concerning endangered or threatened plant species are contained in Chapter 88 of the TPW Code and Sections 69.01 - 69.9 of the TAC.

-The USFWS Official Species List from the Information for Planning and Consultation (IPaC) was obtained on December 6, 2023 (USFWS 2023), for the proposed project.
-The TPWD Annotated County Lists of Rare Species data, accessed on December 6, 2023 (TPWD 2023), was also obtained for the proposed project.
+The USFWS Official Species List from the Information for Planning and Consultation (IPaC) was obtained on October 9, 2024 (USFWS 2024), for the proposed project.
+The TPWD Annotated County Lists of Rare Species data, accessed on October 8, 2024 (TPWD 2024), was also obtained for the proposed project.

 Based on the Federal Register 16776 filed on March 20, 2023, the status of two mussel species, Louisiana pigtoe (Pleurobema riddellii) and Texas heelsplitter (Potamilus amphichaenus), has changed.
-At the time of the original documentation, the Louisiana pigtoe was state-threatened with no federal listing status and is now federally proposed threatened, while the Texas heelsplitter was state-threatened with no federal listing status and is now federal listing status and is now federally proposed endangered.
+At the time of the original documentation, the Louisiana pigtoe was state-threatened with no federal listing status and is now federally proposed threatened, while the Texas heelsplitter was state-threatened with no federal listing status and is now federally proposed endangered.
 Suitable habitat for both of these species was identified within the project area as part of the original assessment.
 See below for updated information.

-There were no changes to listed species' status within the time period between the approved Species Analysis Spreadsheet (May 24, 2023) and the latest USFWS and TPWD species lists (December 6, 2023).
+There were no changes to threatened, endangered, proposed threatened, proposed endangered, or candidate species' status within the time period between the approved Species Analysis Spreadsheet (May 24, 2023) and the latest USFWS and TPWD species lists (October 9 and October 8, 2024, respectively).